Growth of Debt and Loss of Income

 Change in monetary policy in 1995

-It is not totally clear what aspect of monetary policy has changed since 1995 to increase the ratio of bank debt to GDP.
+It is not totally clear what aspect of monetary policy has changed since 1995 to increase the ratio of bank debt to GDP in the US.
 One possibility is that up until 1995, the Federal Reserve had been intervening in the foreign exchange market to manage the value of the American dollar (see the Plaza Accord).
 Since then, it has changed and adopted a more “pure” float.

 Australia implemented the floating exchange rate system in December 1983.
 It appears, from Figure 9, that in Australia’s case, bank credit has been growing more rapidly than GDP since the float.